RyanOthnielKearns/vault-fall-2021/PHIL 181/Reading Reactions/202110062358 Carnap Reading Notes & Reaction (2021-10-07).md

-#PHIL181
+#PHIL181 #Stanford #Stanford-Fall-2021 #philosophy #philosophy-of-language #reading-notes #reading-reaction #Carnap
+2021-10-07
+___
 # Reading Notes for [[Carnap 1956, "Empiricism, Semantics, and Ontology".pdf]]
 ## Notes
 - seems like the thread of correspondence between language and world continues to show up in Carnap from Frege and Russell's original concerns
 	- the "acceptance of the thing language" ==> "acceptance of the thing world"
 		- but crucially, according to Carnap, not accepting a *belief* in the things the thing language is talking about (or the reality of the thing world), just the formalisms of the language
-		- questions posed in the language can be *internal to the system*, meaning about facts derivable from the rules and conventions of hte language (6)
+		- questions posed in the language can be *internal to the system*, meaning about facts derivable from the rules and conventions of the language (6)
 - "Are there numbers?" is either posed internal to the framework of mathematics (and then is trivially analytically true) or prior to the framework of mathematics (which, according to Carnap, makes no sense unless posed properly in scientific language, so it's a "pseudo-question")
 	- Another kind of external question: one about practicality: "Are our experiences such that the use of the linguistic forms in question will be expedient and fruitful?"
 (11)
 		- This relates to how Carnap might answer Frege, Russell, and Meinong regarding the problem of designation / correspondence: "Thus the question of the admissibility of entities of a certain type or of abstract entities in general as designata is reduced to the question of the acceptability of the linguistic framework for those entities" (16)